 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Cutler Bay, the Lakes by the Bay neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.

-Do you like a coastal setting?
-If so, this neighborhood may be to your liking.
-The Lakes by the Bay neighborhood is on the ocean, a bay, or inlet.
-Often such coastal places have amenities and recreational activities on the waterfront that are attractive to residents and visitors alike.
+Lakes by the Bay is a neighborhood that is on the ocean, a bay, or inlet.
+Many times, such places have amenities that bring locals and visitors to the waterfront for recreational activities or to check out the scenery.
+In some densely populated areas that are less financially well-off, the neighborhood waterfront can be relatively industrial and less open to recreation.
 In addition to being coastal, Lakes by the Bay is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.

 Lakes by the Bay is also pretty special linguistically.
 Significantly, 7.0% of its residents five years old and above primarily speak Portuguese at home.
 While this may seem like a small percentage, it is higher than 99.5% of the neighborhoods in America.